Skip advert

 What is CHAdeMO charging?

-CHAdeMO was the original rapid-charging DC standard and allows for quick top-ups in the Nissan Leaf, plus a handful of other models
+CHAdeMO was the original rapid-charging DC standard and allows for quick top-ups in a few Japanese electric cars

 CHAdeMO port

-No, we haven’t got a problem with our caps lock key; CHAdeMo really is a mixture of upper and lowercase letters.
-It’s an abbreviation of ‘CHArge de MOve’, or ‘charge for moving,’ which stems from the Japanese ‘O cha demo ikaga desuka,’ or ‘Let’s have a cup of tea while charging.’
-Got that?
+Before you get concerned, we haven’t got a problem with our caps lock key; CHAdeMO is a blend of upper and lowercase letters, formulated as an abbreviation for ‘CHArge de MOve’ or ‘charge for moving’.
+This term traces its roots to the Japanese expression ‘O cha demo ikaga desuka’, meaning ‘Let's have a cup of tea while charging’.

 Advertisement - Article continues below

-Now that we’ve established what it means – and you’ve stuck the kettle on – what does it do?
+Now that we know what it means, what does it do?
 In short, CHAdeMO was the original rapid-charging standard for electric vehicles and plug-in hybrids (PHEVs), established by a group of Japanese companies.
 Following trials in Japan, a charging infrastructure was commissioned in 2009, coinciding with the launch of the Mitsubishi i-MiEV electric car.

-The companies involved – initially Mitsubishi, Nissan, Subaru and Toyota/Lexus, but later Hitachi, Honda and Panasonic – wanted CHAdeMO to become the global charging standard for the entire automotive industry.
-However, most manufacturers favoured the European CCS (Combined Charging System) rapid-charging standard, with even Toyota, Lexus and Nissan choosing to jump ship.
+The companies initially involved were Mitsubishi, Nissan, Subaru and Toyota/Lexus, later Hitachi, Honda and Panasonic joined the party and wanted CHAdeMO to become the global charging standard for the entire automotive industry.
+It didn’t go to plan though, as most manufacturers favoured the European CCS (Combined Charging System) rapid-charging standard, with even Toyota, Lexus and Nissan choosing to jump ship.

-A key benefit of CCS over CHAdeMO is faster charging speeds.
-Cars with CHAdeMO inlets can reach speeds of up to 50kW, while electric vehicles with CCS charging capabilities can hit 150kW or more – some even reaching nearly 300kW when fitted with more complex 800-volt architecture.
+The main reason manufacturers chose CCS over CHAdeMO and a key benefit is the faster charging speeds that CCS is capable of.
+Cars with CHAdeMO inlets can reach speeds of up to 50kW, while electric vehicles with CCS charging capabilities can hit 150kW or more – some even reaching nearly 350kW when fitted with more complex 800-volt architecture.
 You needn’t worry if you’re buying a used car with a CHAdeMO inlet, because it’s still possible to find DC rapid chargers with both CCS and CHAdeMO connectors.

 Nissan Leaf charging